aldunson/bicep-registry-modules-cwyd/avm/ptn/ai/chat-with-your-data/README.md

 ### Parameter: `orchestrationStrategy`

 Orchestration strategy: openai_function or semantic_kernel or langchain str.
-If you use a old version of turbo (0301), please select langchain
+If you use a old version of turbo (0301), please select langchain.

 - Required: No
 - Type: string